pitt-crc/user-manual/docs/slurm/service-units.md

 # Service Units

 One service unit (SU) is approximately equal to 1 core hour of computing.
 The charge is calculated based on factors that the&nbsp;slurm workload manager calls '<strong>T</strong>rackable <strong>RES</strong>ources' or TRES.
-The important TRES values for calculating CRC SUs are:
+The important TRES values for calculating CRCD SUs are:

 - Number of cores requested
 - RAM requested